freealise/vocalise/README.md

 # phonetic

+<p>See the word order of phrases and sentences you read and hear, fill in the blanks by typing or speaking to make sense of grammar and vocabulary, and get to remember new words using the rhyming dictionary.</p>

 <p>Is a web service written in Javascript and Google Script, compatible with major browsers and mobile platforms.<br/>
 Dictionary by <a href="http://www.speech.cs.cmu.edu/cgi-bin/cmudict" title="Carnegie Mellon University" target="_blank"><u>CMU</u></a>, sorted by frequency based on <a href="https://books.google.com/ngrams" title="Google Books Ngrams" target="_blank"><u>Google Books Ngrams</u></a> with <a href="https://phrasefinder.io/" title="PhraseFinder" target="_blank"><u>PhraseFinder</u></a> API.</p>